Wasp Star (Apple Venus Volume 2)

-Wasp Star (Apple Venus Volume 2) is the fourteenth studio album by the English rock band XTC, released 23 May 2000 on Cooking Vinyl/Idea Records.
+Wasp Star (Apple Venus Volume 2) is the fourteenth and final studio album by the English rock band XTC, released 23 May 2000 on Cooking Vinyl/Idea Records.
 Defined by bandmember Andy Partridge as the "eclectric" counterpart to 1999's Apple Venus Volume 1, it consists of rock-based material largely written between 1994 and 1996.
 Wasp Star reached number 40 on the UK Albums Chart.

 In 2001 XTC released Homegrown, a version of Wasp Star consisting of its demos.
 This was followed in 2002 by an instrumental version of the album entitled Waspstrumental.

 XTC dissolved in 2006, leaving Wasp Star their last studio album to date.